joshuatalib/AI_weather_quest/docs/source/training_data.rst

 Training Data
 ======================================

-Participants can use any forecast or observational dataset to develop their AI/ML forecasting models.
-To facilitate initial model development, registered participants can download post-processed ERA5 and MSWEP data through the retrieve_training_data.py module.
+Participants can use any observational, forecast or reanalysis dataset to develop their AI/ML sub-seasonal forecasting models.
+To facilitate initial model development, registered participants can download post-processed ERA5 and MSWEP data from ECMWF.

 Avaliable Data
 --------------------------------------
-The following datasets at a 1.5 degree resolution are avaliable through the **retrieve_training_data.py** module:
+The following datasets at a 1.5 degree resolution have been made easily accessible:

 - `ERA5 <https://cds.climate.copernicus.eu/datasets/reanalysis-era5-pressure-levels?tab=overview>`_ data (1979 - 2024):
    - Weekly-mean temperature (K)